-This is the text of my talk at a conference on philosophy of mathematics at New York University, April 3-5, 2009.
-I wish to thank Justin Clarke-Doane and Shieva Kleinschmidt for their attention to detail in organizing this conference.
-Moreover, I am excited about this opportunity to address a wonderful audience at a great urban university in the greatest city in the world.
-As the saying goes, it doesn't get any better than this!
+This paper is the text of my talk at a conference on philosophy of mathematics at New York University, April 3-5, 2009.
+I wish to thank the NYU Philosophy graduate students and particularly Justin Clarke-Doane and Shieva Kleinschmidt for their attention to detail in organizing the conference.
+It was exciting to address a wonderful audience at a great urban university in the greatest city in the world.